|Imagination Station Science and History Museum

 |224 East Nash St Wilson, NC 27893|

-Located in historic downtown Wilson, the Imagination Station Science Museum mission is to provide hands-on learning for all ages on a variety of science subjects.
+Located in historic downtown Wilson, the Imagination Station Science and History Museums mission is to provide hands-on learning for all ages on a variety of science subjects.
 We feature interactive exhibits that are fun for all ages.
+Come and visit the new Sphere Exhibit where you can learn everything there is to know about the earth we live on.
 Can you out run a bear, bat or cheetah?
 Come try your luck with "Race the Wild' to see if you are faster or slower than a variety of animals.
 Think you're strong?
 Try our Simple Machine Exhibits to see if you can lift 100 pounds.
 Is your health important to you?
 See how big our teeth are as you learn about your body or try to figure out the optical illusion with our "Mirror Magic" exhibit.
 Is there an animal lover in your family?
 We also slither 'n slide with our live animal collections.
 Our favorite is our Blue Tongue Skink.
 What is yours?

 Do you have Pre-K kids in your family?
 We invite you to enjoy our new "Curiosity Corner."
 This room is designed as a cozy atmosphere for the little ones to explore x-rays, nature, movement and more!

 Would you like to learn about another science topic?
 Don't forget to ask about our free public programs, Fabulous Fridays (free admission to the museum) or group presentations.
 We just love to freeze our groups with liquid nitrogen experiments or give them a little scare as we make Pop, Fizz or Boom as we talk about matter.

 Please visit our website for more information about our Traveling Exhibits!

 Wilson, NC 27893